ibm-cloud-docs/event-notifications/en-data-security.md

 ## Deleting your data in {{site.data.keyword.en_short}}
 {: #en-data-delete}

 The {{site.data.keyword.en_short}} data retention policy describes how long your data is stored after you delete the service.
-As per {{site.data.keyword.Bluemix_notm}} data retention policy you can [restore](/docs/account?topic=account-resource-reclamation&interface=cli#restore-resource-cli) a resource within 7 days after you delete it.
+As in {{site.data.keyword.Bluemix_notm}} data retention policy you can [restore](/docs/account?topic=account-resource-reclamation&interface=cli#restore-resource-cli) a resource within 7 days after you delete it.

 ### Command to delete data

-1. Log in to your {{site.data.keyword.Bluemix_notm}} account by using {{site.data.keyword.Bluemix_notm}} CLI form terminal.
+1. Log in to your {{site.data.keyword.Bluemix_notm}} account by using {{site.data.keyword.Bluemix_notm}} CLI from terminal.
 2. `ibmcloud resource reclamations` lists your deleted instance along with reclamation ID for it.
-3. Use `ibmcloud resource reclamation-delete <reclamation_id_for_instance` to permanently delete data that is related to deleted instance.
+3. Use `ibmcloud resource reclamation-delete <reclamation_id_for_instance` to permanently delete data that is related to a deleted instance.
 4. If an instance is not restored, all related data will be autonomously deleted after the data retention period.

 ### Deleting Event Notifications instances